MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deploy-manage-removable-storage-group-policy.md

 ## Scenarios

 Here are some common scenarios to help you familiarize with Microsoft Defender for Endpoint Removable Storage Access Control.
-Note that in the following samples, 'Default Enforcement' hasn't been used because the 'Default Enforcement' will apply to both the removable storage and the printer.
+In the following samples, 'Default Enforcement' hasn't been used because the 'Default Enforcement' will apply to both the removable storage and the printer.

 ### Scenario 1: Prevent Write and Execute access to all but allow specific approved USBs